One of the many questions that I'm often asked is,

 1. Spare Tubes

-This is an absolute no brainer and should be the very first thing I put into my saddle bag.
+This is an absolute no brainer and is the very first thing I put into my saddle bag.

 But things don't stop here.